True100-True/True100-True/README.md

 - Cracking firmware
 - Revers Engineer
 ## More about me
 I am just a bro that lives on other side of world and is good at PC stuff.
-Sentence behind this sentence is everthing.
+Sentence behind that sentence is everthing.
 ## How to reach me
 - Ehhhh, ummmm, erm
 - I dunno